-- The destructor must take responsibility for freeing any allocated memory currently in use by an instance of the class. - In particular, this means calling the delete [] operator on the elements array to officially give that memory back to the computer and avoid any memory leaks. - The other member variables (allocatedCapacity and numItems) are both simple stack-allocated variables, so nothing special is needed to clean them up.
+- The destructor must take responsibility for freeing any allocated memory currently in use by an instance of the class. - In particular, this means calling the 'delete []' operator on the elements array to officially give that memory back to the computer and avoid any memory leaks. - The other member variables ('allocatedCapacity' and 'numItems') are both simple stack-allocated variables, so nothing special is needed to clean them up.

-Let's Code It!
+Let's See the Code!

 (Part 1)